daviddeutsch/aec.valanx.org/docs/pages/start/03-settings.md

 ## Access

 If you want AEC to always **require a membership** when a user logs in, choose to "require subscription".
-You can also choose whether regular **Administrators and Managers can access the AEC backend**.
+You can also choose whether regular **Administrators and Managers can access the AEC administration**.

 ## Payment Processors